joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-strings/strings-example-ascii-art.md

 color values of an individual pixel to a single grayscale value (a number from 0 to 255).
 The code then divides that value by 4 (as shown) to convert it to a value in the 0-63 scale, which is stored in the variable `index`.
-(The 0-63 scale is used because the “palette” of available ASCII characters used by this application contains 64 values.)
+(The 0-63 scale is used because the "palette" of available ASCII characters used by this application contains 64 values.)
 The palette of characters is defined as a String instance in the BitmapToAsciiConverter class: